ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Security & Compliance Center. provides operations related to security and regulatory compliance

 Compliance Manager.
-- a workflow-based risk assessment tool listed on Microsoft's Microsoft Service Trust Porta
+- a workflow-based risk assessment tool listed on Microsoft's Microsoft Service Trust Portal
 - allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft cloud services. such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure, as well as Microsoft Cloud Services.

 compliance categories: